Lump sum payments

-If you’ve experienced a work-related injury or diseases that’s led to a permanent impairment you might be entitled to what’s called ‘lump sum compensation’.
+If you’ve experienced a work-related injury or disease that’s led to a permanent impairment you might be entitled to what’s called ‘lump sum compensation’.

 What does this mean for me?